(Uploading FAQ’s scroll to the bottom)

 What’s in this for me as a faculty member?

 The Festival is an activity of BEA conducted as a major showcase for the creative works of full-time faculty.
-It helps you build a stronger tenure and promotion portfolio, while offering recognition, accolades, feedback, networking, and an abundance of reward opportunities for your creative work products.
-The student awards provide accolades for your student’s work, your program and your school
+It helps you build a stronger tenure and promotion portfolio while offering recognition, accolades, feedback, networking, and an abundance of reward opportunities for your creative work products.
+The student awards provide accolades for your student’s work, your program and your school.
+Faculty and Student “Best of the Festival” winners receive $1,000 through BEA’s endowed Diane King Memorial Fund.

 How is my faculty entry going to be judged?